 Science of the Compilation of Ahadith

-Abd al-Rahman ibn Sakhr Al-Azdi, Abu Hurayrah or Abu Huraira (603 – 681) was a companion of Prophet Muhammad and is the narrator of hadith most quoted in isnad by Sunni Muslim scholars.
-Shia scholars seldom accept his narrated ahadith and when they do, they do only when they are narrated by companions considered authentic by them and the members of the family of the Prophet considered reliable, by the Prophet and his cousin and the fourth Caliph Ali bin Abu talib (Radhi Allahu Anhu).
+Abd al-Rahman ibn Sakhr Al-Azdi, Abu Hurayrah or Abu Huraira (603 – 681) was a companion of Prophet Muhammad and is the narrator of Hadith most quoted in isnad by Sunni Muslim scholars.
+However, Shia scholars seldom accept his narrated ahadith.
+Instead, they take the ahadith described by the members of the family of the Prophet and his cousin and the fourth Caliph Ali bin Abu Talib (Radhi Allahu Anhu).

-He had many disciples and one of them was Wahb ibn Munabbih later came to be known as a traditionist.
+He had many disciples, and one of them was Wahb ibn Munabbih later came to be known as a traditionist.
 He died at the age of 90 in the year 731 C.E., some 50 years after the death of his teacher.
-It is narrated that Abu Hurayrah compiled a collection of ahadith for his student Wahab, which came to be known as As Sahifatus Sahih, later named as Sahifa Hammam bin Munabbih.
+Abu Hurayrah compiled a collection of ahadith for his student Wahab, which came to be known as As Sahifatus Sahih, later named Sahifa Hammam bin Munabbih.

 After Wahab, this sahifa was transferred to Muammar bin Rashid Yemeni and passed it on to Abdur Razzaq bin Hammam bin Naefy Al-Humeiri.
 He wrote a book on the Science of Hadith known as Al Musannif.
 His manuscripts are available in Istanbul, Yemen, and India.
 He had two students Imam Ahmed Hanbal and Abdulhasan bin Yusuf Al-Silmi.

 Imam Hanbal included it in his Masnad under the chapter of Abu Hurayrah.